enogrob/ebook-groovy-in-action/README.md

 [ ] 2.3.8.
 Using lists, maps, and ranges
 [ ] 2.3.9.
 Code as objects: closures
 [ ] 2.3.10.
 Groovy control structures
-[ ] 2.4.
+2.4.
 Groovy’s place in the Java environment
 [ ] 2.4.1.
 My class is your class
 [ ] 2.4.2.
 GDK: the Groovy library
 [ ] 2.4.3.
 Groovy compiler lifecycle
-[ ] 2.5.
+2.5.
 Summary
-READ IN LIVEBOOK
 3. SIMPLE GROOVY DATATYPES
-[ ] 3.1.
+3.1.
 Objects, objects everywhere
 [ ] 3.1.1.
 Java’s type system: primitives and references
 [ ] 3.1.2.
 Groovy’s answer: everything’s an object
 [ ] 3.1.3.
 Interoperating with Java: automatic boxing and unboxing [ ] 3.1.4.
 No intermediate unboxing
-[ ] 3.2.
+3.2.
 The concept of optional typing
 [ ] 3.2.1.
 Assigning types
 [ ] 3.2.2.
 Dynamic Groovy is type safe
 [ ] 3.2.3.
 Let the casting work for you
 [ ] 3.2.4.
 The case for optional typing
-[ ] 3.3.
+3.3.
 Overriding operators
 [ ] 3.3.1.
 Overview of overridable operators
 [ ] 3.3.2.
 Overridden operators in action
 [ ] 3.3.3.
 Making coercion work for you
-[ ] 3.4.
+3.4.
 Working with strings
 [ ] 3.4.1.
 Varieties of string literals
 [ ] 3.4.2.
 Working with GStrings
 [ ] 3.4.3.
 From Java to Groovy
-[ ] 3.5.
+3.5.
 Working with regular expressions
 [ ] 3.5.1.
 Specifying patterns in string literals
 [ ] 3.5.2.
 Applying patterns
 [ ] 3.5.3.
 Patterns in action
 [ ] 3.5.4.
 Patterns and performance
 [ ] 3.5.5.
 Patterns for classification
-[ ] 3.6.
+3.6.
 Working with numbers
 [ ] 3.6.1.
 Coercion with numeric operators
 [ ] 3.6.2.
 GDK methods for numbers
-[ ] 3.7.
+3.7.
 Summary
-READ IN LIVEBOOK
 4. COLLECTIVE GROOVY DATATYPES
-[ ] 4.1.
+4.1.
 Working with ranges
 [ ] 4.1.1.
 Specifying ranges
 [ ] 4.1.2.
 Ranges are objects
 [ ] 4.1.3.
 Ranges in action
-[ ] 4.2.
+4.2.
 Working with lists
 [ ] 4.2.1.
 Specifying lists
 [ ] 4.2.2.
 Using list operators
 [ ] 4.2.3.
 Using list methods
 [ ] 4.2.4.
 Lists in action
-[ ] 4.3.
+4.3.
 Working with maps
 [ ] 4.3.1.
 Specifying maps
 [ ] 4.3.2.
 Using map operators
 [ ] 4.3.3.
 Maps in action
-[ ] 4.4.
+4.4.
 Notes on Groovy collections
 [ ] 4.4.1.
 Understanding concurrent modification
 [ ] 4.4.2.
 Distinguishing between copy and modify semantics
 [ ] 4.5.
 Summary
-READ IN LIVEBOOK
 5. WORKING WITH CLOSURES
 [ ] 5.1.
 A gentle introduction to closures
-[ ] 5.2.
+5.2.
 The case for closures
 [ ] 5.2.1.
 Using iterators
 [ ] 5.2.2.
 Handling resources with a protocol
-[ ] 5.3.
+5.3.
 Declaring closures
 [ ] 5.3.1.
 Simple declaration
 [ ] 5.3.2.
 Using assignments for declaration
 [ ] 5.3.3.
 Referring to methods as closures
 [ ] 5.3.4.
 Comparing the available options
-[ ] 5.4.
+5.4.
 Using closures
 [ ] 5.4.1.
 Calling a closure
 [ ] 5.4.2.
 More closure capabilities
-[ ] 5.5.
+5.5.
 Understanding closure scope
 [ ] 5.5.1.
 Simple variable scope
 [ ] 5.5.2.
 Inspecting closure scope
 [ ] 5.5.3.
 Scoping at work: the classic accumulator test [ ] 5.6.
 Returning from closures
-[ ] 5.7.
+5.7.
 Support for design patterns
 [ ] 5.7.1.
 Relationship to the Visitor pattern
 [ ] 5.7.2.
 Relationship to the Builder pattern
 [ ] 5.7.3.
 Relationship to other patterns
-[ ] 5.8.
+5.8.
 Summary
-READ IN LIVEBOOK
 6. GROOVY CONTROL STRUCTURES
 [ ] 6.1.
 Groovy truth
 [ ] 6.1.1.
 Evaluating Boolean tests
 [ ] 6.1.2.
 Assignments within Boolean tests
-[ ] 6.2.
+6.2.
 Conditional execution structures
 [ ] 6.2.1.
 The humble if statement
 [ ] 6.2.2.
 The conditional ?: operator and Elvis
 [ ] 6.2.3.
 The switch statement and the in operator
 [ ] 6.2.4.
 Sanity checking with assertions
-[ ] 6.3.
+6.3.
 Looping
 [ ] 6.3.1.
 Looping with while
 [ ] 6.3.2.
 Looping with for
-[ ] 6.4.
+6.4.
 Exiting blocks and methods
 [ ] 6.4.1.
 Normal termination: return/break/continue
 [ ] 6.4.2.
 Exceptions: throw/try-catch-finally
-[ ] 6.5.
+6.5.
 Summary
-READ IN LIVEBOOK
 7. OBJECT ORIENTATION, GROOVY STYLE
 [ ] 7.1.
 Defining classes and scripts
 [ ] 7.1.1.
 Defining fields and local variables